Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### Posting on Reddit

 I submitted a [Reddit post](https://www.reddit.com/r/androidapps/comments/xjve1u/velocity_lapse_create_your_own_time_lapse_videos/) to gather feedback regarding Velocity Lapse.
-The post recieved 700+ views in the first week.
+The post received 700+ views in the first week.
 It did cause a surge of downloads and I did recieve some helpful feedback (albeit, not on Reddit itself).

 ### Big features, big holdups